bart-kroon/TM1/README.md

     1. Vertical resolution of the video

     such that a texture video file from camera `v0` with resolution 4096x2048 pixels should be named `v0_texture_4096x2048_yuv420p10le.yuv`.
-1. Point to the video file directory by providing the absolute path to configuration variable `SourceDirectory`.
+1. Point to the video file directory by providing the path to configuration variable `SourceDirectory`.
-1. You may set `OutputDirectory` to a custom existing directory, again using an absolute path.
+1. You may set `OutputDirectory` to a custom existing directory.

 Finally, assuming that you built and installed the encoder application, you can start it from the command line: